-Thirty-nine people attended the first picket, including veteran activists Frank Kameny, Barbara Gittings and Kay Tobin.
-As with the Washington, D.C. picket Kameny insisted on a strict dress code for participants, including jackets and ties for the men and dresses for the women.
+Thirty-nine people attended the first picket, including veteran activists Frank Kameny, Barbara Gittings, and Kay Tobin.
+As with the Washington, D.C. picket, Kameny insisted on a strict dress code for participants, including jackets and ties for the men and dresses for the women.
 Kameny’s goal was to represent homosexuals as “presentable and ’employable'”.
 Picketers carried signs with such slogans as “HOMOSEXUAL BILL OF RIGHTS” and “15 MILLION HOMOSEXUAL AMERICANS ASK FOR EQUALITY, OPPORTUNITY, DIGNITY”.

 The picket ran from 3:30-5:00 PM. and press coverage was sparse, although Confidential magazine ran a large feature about the Reminder and other gay pickets in its October 1965 issue under the headline “Homos On The March”.

 The annual Reminder continued through July 4, 1969.
-The final Annual Reminder took place less than a week after the June 28th.
+The final Annual Reminder took place less than a week after June 28th.
 Stonewall riots,

 The annual Reminders were commemorated in 2005 by the placement of a Pennsylvania state historical marker by the Pennsylvania Historical and Museum Commission at 6th and Chestnut Streets where it is viewed by thousands of visitors daily.

-In 2015 the city of Philadelphia celebrated the 50th.
+In 2015 the city of Philadelphia celebrated its 50th.
 Anniversary of the reminders.
 Unfortunately. the event did not draw the crowds it had hoped and the city itself tried to re-write LGBT history by wrongly claiming that it was the “birthplace of the LGBT rights movement.”
 The organizers dropped that false claim before the event after much pressure from this website and other LGBT historians.